Seny Dieng: Return to QPR

 On 20 September 2020, Dieng signed a new four-year deal with QPR, keeping him at the club until 2024.

 Dieng made his first league start for Queens Park Rangers on 26 September 2020, in a 1–1 draw at home to Middlesbrough.
 Dieng was named QPR's Player of the Month on two occasions during the season, in November and January.
 On 17 April 2021, Dieng received a red card on the 58th minute after a late challenge on Duncan Watmore in a 2–1 away win at Middlesbrough.
 Throughout the 2020–21 season, Dieng made 42 appearances and kept 11 clean sheets in his first full season for QPR.
 At the end of the season, Dieng was named Players' Player of the Year alongside Rob Dickie.
 He also finished the season having made the most saves of any goalkeeper in the Championship.

 Dieng was handed the No.1 jersey for the 2021–22 campaign.

 On 13 August 2022 he scored his first goal for the club with a last minute header to equalise away to Sunderland.

 Middlesbrough

-On 8th July, 2023, Dieng completed a transfer for Middlesbrough for a reported transfer fee of £2 million, signing a four-year contract.
+On 8 July 2023, Dieng completed a transfer for Middlesbrough for a reported transfer fee of £2 million, signing a four-year contract.

-In the month of October 2023 he conceded just 1 goal, and was praised by manager, Michael Carrick, for how well he had settled into his new side.
+During October 2023 he conceded just one goal, and was praised by manager, Michael Carrick, for how well he had settled into his new side.

+On 20 February 2026, Dieng joined Sheffield Wednesday on an emergency seven-day loan, following an injury to Murphy Cooper.
+He made his debut in the 1–2 defeat in the Steel City derby against Sheffield United, which saw Wednesday relegated to League One.
+His loan was extended by a further seven-days so he could play against Southampton.
+He returned to Middlesbrough having played three times.

+On 17 August 2026, it was announced that Dieng had joined Greek side Atromitos, after his contract with Middlesbrough had been cancelled by mutual consent.